Table of Contents

 Celery's outer stalks, which are deeper green and more bitter than the lighter, sweeter internal stalks, will be present if you haven't blanched it.
 It would be easier to tell the difference if you blanched it.

-Cut along the root at the soil level if you'd prefer to harvest the entire plant at once.
+Cut along the root at the soil level if you'd prefer to harvest the entire plant immediately.

 Making Homemade Celery Salt